archywillhe/0a-Jekyll/_posts/2015-02-19-0a-explains-set-theory-and-axiomatic-systems-with-pics-and-gifs.md

 >
 > This marks the end of our journey into the world of axiomatic systems on set theory (which are often referred to as "axiomatic set theories", since each of them builds up a slightly different theory of set).
 >
 > For the maths students who happen to be reading this article, you may find this rather short journey unsatisfactory.
-Many interesting things are not covered - <a target="_blank" href ="http://mathworld.wolfram.com/GoedelsIncompletenessTheorem.html">the Gödel's incompleteness theorem</a>, <a target="_blank" href ="http://en.wikipedia.org/wiki/Skolem%27s_paradox">Skolem's paradox</a>, <a target="_blank" href ="http://math.stackexchange.com/questions/6489/can-you-explain-the-axiom-of-choice-in-simple-terms">the axiom of choice</a>, <a target="_blank" href ="http://en.wikipedia.org/wiki/Non-well-founded_set_theory"> well-foundedness</a>, <a target="_blank" href ="http://standish.stanford.edu/pdf/00000056.pdf">Aczel's anti-foundation axiom (AFA)</a>, etc - basically stuff that you would expect to see in textbooks on axiomatic set theory and logic.
+Many interesting things are not covered - <a target="_blank" href ="http://mathworld.wolfram.com/GoedelsIncompletenessTheorem.html">the Gödel's incompleteness theorem</a>, <a target="_blank" href ="http://en.wikipedia.org/wiki/Skolem%27s_paradox">Skolem's paradox</a>, <a target="_blank" href ="http://math.stackexchange.com/questions/6489/can-you-explain-the-axiom-of-choice-in-simple-terms">the axiom of choice</a>, <a target="_blank" href ="http://en.wikipedia.org/wiki/Non-well-founded_set_theory"> well-foundedness</a>, <a target="_blank" href ="http://standish.stanford.edu/pdf/00000056.pdf">Aczel's anti-foundation axiom (AFA)</a>, etc - basically stuff that you would expect to see in <a target="_blank" href="http://www.amazon.com/gp/product/0387900500/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0387900500&linkCode=as2&tag=0aarhe-20&linkId=ZRDMG2EY62VWR3VB">textbooks on axiomatic set theory and logic</a>.
 Please keep in mind that this is in no mean an attempt to be a comprehensive and thorough guide on axiomatic systems.
 >
 > This article is more for those who would like to take a glimpse into what an axiomatic system is and how a theory of set can be constructed from axioms.
 If you are one of these curious mind, I hope you are enjoying your expedition so far ;)
 >